When you hire a car / van / motorhome

 major Irish car rental company has informed us that

-they can not accept Auto Rental Insurance Programs offered
+they can not accept Auto Rental Insurance Programs

 When